SUSE/salt-formulas/liberate-formula/README.md

      - `Description`: Systems to be converted to SUSE Liberty Linux
    - Once in the `liberate` System Group page you can go to the tab `Formulas`
      - Select the `Liberate` and click on the `Save` button.
-       - A new tab called `Liberate` will apear.
+       - A new tab called `Liberate` will appear.
        - You can switch to the `Liberate` tab and find the `Reinstall all packages after conversion` option
          - Please keep this option selected if you want to reinstall all the packages during conversion, to ensure they have SUSE signatures and you do not keep any previous package.
          - If you prefer to not alter the state of your system during the migration, please uncheck this box.
 If you do so, remember to click on the `Save Formula` button.
 You will be able to perform the reinstallation afterwards.